Rows21/NSGCCA/README.md

 ### [Sparse Nonlinear Generalized Canonical Correlation Analysis with Applications in Multiview Genomic Datasets]()

-Official Pytorch implementation of SNGCCA, from the following paper:
+Official Python implementation of SNGCCA, from the following paper:

 [Sparse Nonlinear Generalized Canonical Correlation Analysis with Applications in Multiview Genomic Datasets]().  \
 Rong Wu, Ziqi Chen and Hai Shu. \